apache/airflow/CONTRIBUTING.rst

     The airflow repo uses `Github Actions <https://help.github.com/en/actions>`__ to run the tests and `codecov <https://codecov.io/gh/apache/airflow>`__ to track coverage.
 You can set up both for free on your fork.
-It will help you make sure you do not break the build with your PR and that you help increase coverage.
+It will help you make sure you do not break the build with your PR and that you help to increase coverage.

 -   Follow our project's `Coding style and best practices`_.